S6F Counselling Service

 Non-Pathologising: Difficulties faced by individuals are not seen as intrinsic, inescapable biological disorders or diseases.
 We understand that emotional distress and human suffering are a natural human response to difficult, challenging, and at times unnatural situations and events.

-Attachment Focused: Realises the importance of a person’s early attachment experiences with primary caregivers and how this affects the ability to develop normally, and form healthy emotional and physical relationships as adults.
-Centers the co-created relationship between counsellor and client as the predominant factor in the client's ability to develop an increased sense of self, in relation to others and the world around them.
+Attachment Focused: Realises the importance of a person’s early attachment experiences with primary caregivers and how this affects development, and the formation of healthy emotional and physical relationships as adults.
+Centres the co-created relationship between counsellor and client as the predominant factor in the client's ability to develop an increased sense of self, in relation to others and the world around them.

 Strength-Based: Identifies and builds on clients existing strengths, including personal strengths as well as social and community networks.
 A holistic and collaborative approach which promotes well-being.